Structure

 Based on continued dialogue with our students, lecturers and external advisers on potential further improvements of our program, we have devised an adjusted the program structure.

-The new program structure combines the renowned core attributes of MAP with a streamlined and optimized module structure.
-A new element in the MAP curriculum is the opportunity to graduate with “additional qualifications” (“Zusatzstudien”).
+This program structure combines the renowned core attributes of MAP with a streamlined and optimized module structure.
+A special element in the MAP curriculum is the opportunity to graduate with “additional qualifications” (“Zusatzstudien”).
 These optional courses provide students with certified additional competence and skill sets with a focus on scientific research or for a career in business and industry.

-MAP is designed as a 4 semester Master program with the following general structure.
+MAP is designed as a 4 semester Master’s program with the following general structure.
 The content of the individual semesters is described in detail below:

 Additional qualifications (“Zusatzstudien”) are defined combinations of lectures, soft skills, practical courses and an internship that are tailored to provide enhanced competences with a focus on research qualifications or business and industry qualifications.
 Each of these two blocks consists of courses with a total of 30 ECTS points and successful participation will be certified on the graduation documents.
 The participation in additional qualifications is optional.